FrontEndFoxes/accountability-ladder/README.md

 **Goals for this Accountability Ladder:** To protect the integrity of our community by having a set of standards outlining proper practices to deal with code of conduct violations at conferences and in open source communities.
 Our hope is that it will help secure a safe and inclusive space for everyone.

-**Reporting**, We recommend groups use Beacon which will be out shortly. https://www.gofundme.com/coc-beacon
+**Reporting**, Please use our form to report an offense, either anonymously or not: https://info831614.typeform.com/to/WxXCJg

 ## The Ladder: Level 1 to Level 4